Skip to Main Content

 The COVID-19 Pandemic and the Venture Capital Industry

-In late 2019, the coronavirus COVID-19 was detected in China and quickly spread to more than 210 countries, causing tens of millions of infections, more than 1.1 million deaths, and massive business closures and job losses.
+In late 2019, the coronavirus COVID-19 was detected in China and quickly spread to more than 210 countries, and caused more than 704 million infections and more than seven million deaths (through April 2024), as well as massive business closures and job losses.
 In the short-term, the COVID-19 pandemic negatively affected the health of individuals; employment opportunities at businesses, nonprofits, and government agencies; and daily life.
 The pandemic also affected job-seekers and employees.
 Some companies cancelled or delayed internships and other experiential learning opportunities, while others converted them to an online format.
 Onboarding of new hires was either delayed or moved online by many companies.
 Most employers transitioned in-person interviews to telephone and online equivalents, and many businesses required their employees to work at home some or all of the time.